 Another significant figure was Dottie Kissinger.
 Dottie came to Arizona in 1948 as a single mother and owner of a dude ranch on the Salt River (Saguaro Lake Ranch).
 Despite the distance she became very active in both the local church and in the national denomination, eventually serving as the Vice Moderator of the General Assembly.

-Dr. Brant D. Baker was lead pastor of FPC from the summer of 1999.
+Dr. Brant D. Baker was lead pastor of FPC beginning the summer of 1999.
 His time here was marked by slow but steady membership growth, new mission initiatives in the local community, a strengthening of discipleship through strong biblical preaching and an emphasis on small groups and prayer, and various campus improvements and upgrades.